bevyengine/bevy-website/content/learn/book/ecs/detecting-changes/_index.md

 As a result:

 1. Changes won't be flagged when you use [interior mutability](https://doc.rust-lang.org/book/ch15-05-interior-mutability.html).
 You can (and should!) manually flag the data as having changed using `set_changed()` when you do this.
 2. Changes will be flagged whenever you mutably access a component or resource, even if you don't change its value.
-Only dereference the data if you know you're going to change it to avoid false positives caused in this way.
+Only mutably dereference the data if you know you're going to change it to avoid false positives caused in this way.

 ## Removal detection